sjorssnoeren/cheesecake/README.md

 Installation is quite easy, after you've deployed the project, set these environment variables:

 ```
-// Username you want to show the status of
-STATUSCAKE_USERNAME=Foo

 // Obtained using the control panel of StatusCake
 STATUSCAKE_ACCESS_TOKEN=3123423432